Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/Classic_SoC_Boot/README.md

 ## Supported Features

--   Support for Versal Prime devices enabled for the DFX flow -- in Vivado 2021.2 this is limited to the Versal AI Core VC1902 and Versal Prime VM1802
+-   Support for Versal Prime devices enabled for the DFX flow -- in Vivado 2022.1 and 2022.2 this is limited to the Versal AI Core and Versal Prime devices

-    - Other Versal devices (Versal AI Core and Versal Premium, for example) are not yet supported
+    - Other Versal devices (Versal Premium and Versal HBM, for example) are not yet supported
+    - Devices utilizing Stacked Silicon Interconnect (SSI) Technology are not supported

 -   Production support of the Block Design Containers solution in IP Integrator